-This guide assumes that you are already familiar with some basic environ concepts, and with registering clusters to Google Cloud.
-If not, you can find out more in the Environs guide and in Registering a cluster.
+This guide assumes that you are already familiar with some basic fleet concepts, and with registering clusters to Google Cloud.
+If not, you can find out more in the Fleets guide and in Registering a cluster.
 You should also be familiar with Kubernetes tools and concepts, including

 client-go (if you want to use the gateway for automation purposes), role-based access control (RBAC), and core Kubernetes Resources.